New Silk Roads - Jeremiah Ikongio - The Cultural Protocols of Free Trade

 12

-These include the “Lekki Free Zone Investment Brochure,” which details investment opportunities and how one can propose a project in LFZ, is produced by Lekki Free Zone Development Company, the Lagos State Government, and China-Africa Investment Limited; Urban Planning Processes in Lagos, a detailed report on the city’s “Policies, Laws, Planning Instruments, Strategies, and Actors of Urban Projects, Urban Development, and Urban Services” published by Heinrich Böll Stiftung Nigeria and Fabulous Urban, a Zürich-based architecture firm; and “Land Acquisition, Compensation And Resettlement In Developing Economies: Nigeria As A Case Study,” an essay by David Kayode Oluwamotemi that uses the Lekki Free Zone Corridor as an exemplary reference for government land acquisition and compensation in Nigeria.
+These include the “Lekki Free Zone Investment Brochure,” which details investment opportunities and how one can propose a project in LFZ, and is produced by Lekki Free Zone Development Company, the Lagos State Government, and China-Africa Investment Limited; Urban Planning Processes in Lagos, a detailed report on the city’s “Policies, Laws, Planning Instruments, Strategies, and Actors of Urban Projects, Urban Development, and Urban Services,” published by Heinrich Böll Stiftung Nigeria and Fabulous Urban, a Zürich-based architecture firm; and “Land Acquisition, Compensation And Resettlement In Developing Economies: Nigeria As A Case Study,” an essay by David Kayode Oluwamotemi that uses the Lekki Free Zone Corridor as an exemplary reference for government land acquisition and compensation in Nigeria.

 13